devadvance/devadvance.github.io/_posts/2019-07-23-optimizing-postgres-queries-for-faster-kiosk-data-delivery.md

 Rows Removed by Filter: 237
 ```

 Rough.
-Let’s see what we can do to optimize things!
+Let's see what we can do to optimize things!

 ## Step 1: Break down the query

-With this big query, what we’re trying to do is:
+With this big query, what we're trying to do is:

 1. Get all active alerts
 2. Get all routes with their relevant stops, modes, etc.
 3. Get the alerts that apply to a given route by, A) the route directly, or B) the stops, modes, etc. that are related to that route

-With that in mind, let’s break out the parts of this query into bite-sized chunks.
+With that in mind, let's break out the parts of this query into bite-sized chunks.

-First, here’s a query to retrieve a table with the fully expanded transit information:
+First, here's a query to retrieve a table with the fully expanded transit information:

 ```
 SELECT DISTINCT \*